DanielHearn/danielhearn.github.io/src/blog/content/blog/death_valley/index.md

     "Great art",
     "Unusual theme that works suprisingly well",
-    "Tableau building with opportunity for good combos", "Consistent playtime makes it great to fit in during lunch", "Panamint City expansion adds extra variety as you can swap out cards from the base game", ]
+    "Tableau building with opportunity for good combos", "Consistent playtime makes it great to fit in during breaks", "Panamint City expansion adds extra variety as you can swap out cards from the base game", ]
 cons: